 "It's Only Permanent is mainly distinguished by its predominantly calmer, gentle and beautiful sound...the music of Black Flak and the Nightmare Fighters is an introspective symphony...a beautiful album, completely worthwhile listening...If you are an enthusiast of modern experimental post rock, you will positively love this amazing work of art."

 "...cinematic, harrowing and at times both frenzied and tragic.
 The four-piece ensemble utilizes dynamic shifts, tight drumming and a heavy use of effects pedals, creating a soundtrack to what could be a yet-unmade documentary about mankind’s conflict and grief...Once We Knew imparts a sense of stark nostalgia, and is as pictorial as it could be, at times capturing the feel of the war... an inspired, engaging debut release."

 "...start the music, close your eyes and see...you'll create your own scenes from the gloomy pages of human civilization.
 It will be "silent film", accompanied by sublime, sad and mournful music.
 A minimalist rehearsal of soft melodies, dynamic cascading builds, gripping tremolo guitars, a steady solemn beat of drums, sweeping ambient textures and meaningful sample programming...the "cinema" you will see will be new and all your own."

 "Once We Knew the World Well" - a moody work, emotional and expressive, very listenable, and in its stylistic niche clearly competent.
 For fans of post-rock and instrumental soundtrack music, it's definitely worth a try."

-Their unique post-rock sound and narrative are impressive.
+"...a high degree of perfection in the delicate texture of sound...Their unique post-rock sound and narrative are impressive.
 Late night, even at low volume, the sound that fills the room is very satisfying.
 It's a musical pleasure to feel."